Filip-Nachov/HTTPServer/README.md

     cd HTTPServer
     ```

-3. Compile the server:
+3. Make a directory to store the compiled code
     ```bash
+    mkdir build
+    ```

+5. Compile the server:

+    ```bash
     make
     ```

-4. Run the server:
+6. Run the server:

     ```bash
     ./server